 The Red Table Wine is a red Bordeaux blend of primarily Merlot, with lesser amounts of Cabernet Franc, Cabernet Sauvignon, Malbec, and Petit Verdot.
 Again, following minimal intervention, punchdowns were used during the fermentation process followed by two years of neutral barrel aging.

 The wine was a translucent medium ruby colour from rim to core.
 Light plus developing aromas, with red fruit, plums, sweet spices, and vanilla, with hints of perfume, cedar and chocolate.
 I did try this wine over two days.
-I noted in the second day that there was also some tomato and some vegetal component to the nose.
+I noted on the second day that there was also some tomato and some vegetal component to the nose.
 Dry with a lighter mouthfeel.
 It doesn’t coat your mouth, but it is soft with fine tannins.
 Primary flavours of red and purple fruit, specifically blueberries popped for me, with secondary flavours of cedar, sweet spices, black currant leaf, vanilla/oak, and a hint of perfume (which I think is from the Petit Verdot).
-Medium plus length.
+Medium-plus length.
 The finish was fairly astringent with bitter blackcurrant leaf and sour cherries.
-Not a bad wine, but not one to sip on it’s own.
+Not a bad wine, but not one to sip on its own.
 I think it would be best enjoyed with a fatty meat, such as duck breast to take off that astringent edge.

 Where Can You Buy These Wines?